notJoon/deploy/README.md

 # Deploy

+## Overview

+Deploy (working title) is a tool used for deploying packages implemented in gno.
+This tool functions by sorting packages according to their dependencies and generating deployment scripts.

-## Dependency Analysis
+### Dependency Analysis

-The DependencyAnalyzer provides a method for analyzing dependencies between Gno packages.
-It calculates coupling metrics to help identify highly coupled or unstable packages, which is essential for maintaining a healthy codebase.
+The Dependency Analyzer provides a method for analyzing dependencies between Gno packages.
 The analyzer works by:

 1. Parsing Go-like grammar source files to extract package declarations and import statements
 2. Building a dependency graph between packages